hythloday/VenturePlanSoDMissions/README.md

 # Getting it running

 To expose VenturePlan's internal data you will need to edit its source code.
-Open up Interface/Addons/VenturePlan/vs.lua in a text editor, and insert the line `_G[_] = T` in the first blank space.
+First, ensure that you are on the latest version, `4.16a`.
+Then open up `Interface/Addons/VenturePlan/vs.lua` in a text editor, and insert the line `_G[_] = T` in the first blank space.
 It should look like this when you're done:

 ![Notepad preview of changed file](img/notepad.png)

 This makes the internal data of the addon (`T`) available to other addons (by putting it in the global table, `_G`, which every addon has available to it).
 In general you shouldn't be messing with addons like this, because it's a great way of getting hacked, but in this case there's no way around it. _caveat emptor_

+# Hotfixing the Code for Renown Level 62 and Above

+At renown level 62, you will gain your 21st companion.
+VenturePlan is coded to handle a maximum to 20 companions.
+You will start seeing errors about `self.info` being `nil`.
+To fix this, change line 1960 (in version `4.16a`) from `for i=1,20 do` to `for i=1,99 do`.
+This will add support up to 99 companions.

 # Contributing